ahmad-shakla/EX_BRUTE/README.md

 # EX_BRUTE
-Accounts  cracker by Ahmad Shakalh
+Accounts cracker by Ahmad Shaklah the project is able to crack 15 type of accoutns using brute force attack